iribirii/soapvscovid.github.io/README.md

 - Stage 2: Simulation of how a virus is destroyed by soap molecules.
 - Stage 3: A post showing the science behind this process in a very simple way.

+## Contact

+For any question regarding the website you can write an email to: iribarri@tcd.ie

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)